-EDC also provided a credit facility to support the abovementioned Credit Facility, for borrowings of up to \$6.25 million.
+EDC also provided a credit facility ("EDC Credit") to support the abovementioned Credit Facility, for borrowings of up to \$6.25 million.
 The EDC Credit is to be used for the purpose of providing additional liquidity to finance the Company's operations, should it be needed.
 The lender of the abovementioned Credit Facility with a Canadian bank is the administrative agent for the EDC Credit and all security and guarantees held by the lender of the Credit Facility as security for the Credit Facility are also held as security for the EDC Credit.
 Amounts drawn on the EDC Credit bear interest at the Canadian Prime Rate plus 1.5% per annum.
 The EDC Credit is subject to certain fees.
-The EDC Credit will terminate on the earliest of: (i) demand by the lender of the Credit Facility for repayment, (ii) the second anniversary of the effective date November 22, 2024, and (iii) the maturity date under the Credit Facility.
+The EDC Credit will terminate on the earliest of: (i) demand by the lender of the Credit Facility for repayment, (ii) the maturity date under the Credit Facility (in October 2025).
 Bank may in its sole discretion, renew the EDC Credit for a maximum of five successive one-year periods after the first anniversary of the effective date.
-As at December 31, 2023, no amounts were drawn on EDC Credit.
+As at December 31, 2024, \$6.25 million was drawn on the EDC Credit facility.